 Media is for students with an open and inquiring mind, who are both academic and creative.

 If you want to further your knowledge and understanding of the media industry and create media products, this is the subject for you.
-If you have a passion for film-making, photography, digital design, communications, animation and how the media works and influences us, this is the subject for you.
+Media is the ideal subject if you have a passion for filmmaking, photography, digital design, communications, or animation.
+You should also be interested in how the media works and its influence on audiences.

 What do you do?

 - plan a media product, including a design plan and storyboarding